‘This Is Us’ Renewed For Two More Seasons, Cast Gushes Over Milo Ventimiglia

 “He’s really one of the best human beings I’ve met in my life, truly,” Sterling K. Brown, who stars as Milo’s adopted son, added.

-Mandy Moore also sand Milo’s praises, and had nothing but nice things to say about her on-screen husband.
+Mandy Moore echoed Milo’s praises, and had nothing but nice things to say about her on-screen husband.

 “He’s the one that galvanizes everyone to hang out together.
 Somehow information makes its way to him first,” she said.
 “I’m surprised he didn’t know about the pick-up before any of us.
 He’s that guy.
 He knows everyone.
 Everybody loves him.
 He talks to everybody.”